 |

-canned products, textiles and garments, footwear, handicrafts, electronics,
+products, textiles and garments, footwear, handicrafts, electronics, chemicals

-import commodities included electronic raw materials, leather products,
+included electronic raw materials, leather products, synthetic rubber,

 |